kiba/Writings/fac/chp21_after_the_war.md

 Summit of Strategic Weapons happened.

-* Strategic weapons are banned from warfare against any kingdoms.
+* Strategic weapons are banned from use against any kingdoms, including any population centers such as towns or cities.

-* All kingdoms shall be informed of strategic weapon researchs taken by other kingdoms.
+* All kingdoms shall be informed of strategic weapon research taken by other kingdoms.

 * The use of strategic weapons shall only be authorized against existential threats and enemies of mankind.